 Product reviews are found on the biggest e-commerce sites in the world.
 Not only do marketplace websites like Amazon and Etsy have reviews, but plenty of individual stores do, too.
 By now, it's clear that consumers rely heavily on reviews to guide them through many of their purchase decisions, whether online or off.
 In today’s blog, let’s have a look at why your shop needs product reviews (with some supporting statistics) and you'll learn about your different options when it comes to collecting them.

 Before we begin, here is an overview of the different sections of this blog, so you can skip ahead if you prefer:

 If you’re still on the fence about investing time and money in product reviews, let’s see what the biggest benefits of displaying them can bring to your shop:

-Showing off your product reviews gives your shop a certain level of transparency.
+Showing off reviews on products you sell gives your shop a certain level of transparency.
 Not only does it appear that the shop has “nothing to hide”, but shop owners also have the opportunity to address any criticisms head on.

 Negative reviews are, unfortunately, pretty much inevitable.
 Nobody's perfect, but the reality is that you will probably get a few unflattering negative reviews.
 The solution isn't to bury the negative reviews with hundreds of positive reviews (although, yes, you should try to gather as many positive reviews as possible).

-After all, burying them won't really hide them.
+Burying them won't really hide them.
 Most relevant review systems let users filter by ratings, so whoever wants to find negative reviews will find them.
 In fact, plenty of shoppers go out of their way to search out and read negative reviews when they visit an unknown website.
 You've probably even done it yourself, haven't you?